 Community Development

-Our history dates back to 1981, when Congress established a network of Community Affairs offices throughout the Federal Reserve System to serve as a source of information and guidance about the Community Reinvestment Act (CRA), or CRA.
-While community reinvestment is still at the heart of what we do, our work today also addresses the challenges of early childhood education and housing affordability.
+Our work began in 1981, when Congress established a network of Community Affairs offices throughout the Federal Reserve System to provide a source of information and guidance about the Community Reinvestment Act (CRA).
+In addition to serving as a resource on community reinvestment, we work closely with policymakers, practitioners, and community leaders on topics that affect low- and moderate-income families, such as housing affordability and labor market policies.

 We engage with our Ninth District communities through economic education, public events, and open town hall forums covering a variety of financial and monetary policy topics.

-To educate and engage with the public, we connect through our booth at the Minnesota State Fair and at other events, such as Doors Open.
+To educate and engage with the public, we connect through our booth at the Minnesota State Fair and at events such as Doors Open.
+We offer free public tours of our facilities.
 Our experts are available to speak to clubs and organizations.
-We host a Conversation with the Fed series, an ongoing regional economic webinar series, and Minneapolis Fed President Neel Kashkari annually conducts town hall sessions in each of the district’s states, meeting with diverse audiences to bring their views and guidance to Washington, D.C., when he meets with colleagues on the Federal Open Market Committee.
+We host a Conversations with the Fed series, an ongoing regional economic webinar series, and Minneapolis Fed President Neel Kashkari annually conducts town hall sessions in each of the district’s states, meeting with diverse audiences to bring their views and guidance to Washington, D.C., when he meets with colleagues on the Federal Open Market Committee.